-Support legislation which maintains local control, considers critical health and safety for community requirements, provides education opportunities, and increases assistance and/or funding opportunities to municipalities that have adopted medical marijuana regulations to support enforcement of adopted operational standards.
+Support legislation which maintains local control, considers critical health and safety requirements, provides for community education opportunities, and increases assistance and/or funding opportunities to municipalities that have adopted medical marijuana regulations to support enforcement of adopted operational standards.
 In addition, increase assistance and collaboration from state and federal agencies in investigating marijuana operations that are found to be associated with international drug trafficking organizations and engage in money laundering activities.